DevExpress/testcafe-vue-selectors/README.md

 Only props, state and computed parts of a Vue component are available.

-To check if a component can be found, use the [vue-dev-tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) extension for a Google Chrome.
+To check if a component can be found, use the [vue-dev-tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) extension for Google Chrome.

 Pages with multiple Vue root nodes are not supported.